Catholicism in the Second Spanish Republic: Failure of parliamentary Catholicism

 In the 1936 Elections a new coalition of Socialists (Spanish Socialist Workers' Party, PSOE), liberals (Republican Left and the Republican Union Party), Communists, and various regional nationalist groups won the extremely tight election.
 The results gave 34 percent of the popular vote to the Popular Front and 33 percent to the incumbent government of the CEDA.
 This result, when coupled with the Socialists' refusal to participate in the new government, led to a general fear of revolution.

 In elections on February 16, 1936, CEDA lost power to the left-wing Popular Front.
 Support for Gil-Robles and his party evaporated almost overnight as the CEDA haemorrhaged members to the Falange.
 Mary Vincent writes that, "(the) rapid radicalization of the CEDA youth movement effectively meant that all attempts to save parliamentary Catholicism were doomed to failure.

 Catholic support for the rebellion

-Many CEDA supporters welcomed the military rebellion in the summer of 1936 which led to the Spanish Civil War, and many of them joined Franco's National Movement.
+Many CEDA supporters welcomed the military rebellion in the summer of 1936 which led to the Spanish Civil War, and a number of them joined Franco's National Movement.
 However, General Franco was determined not to have competing right-wing parties in Spain and, in April 1937, CEDA was dissolved.

 According to Mary Vincent, "The tragedy of the Second Spanish Republic was that it abetted its own destruction; the tragedy of the Church was that it became so closely allied with its self-styled defenders that its own sphere of action was severely compromised.
 The Church, grateful for the championship offered first by José María Gil-Robles y Quiñones and then by Franco, entered into a political alliance which would prevent it carrying out the pastoral task it had itself identified."